Diversity, Equity, and Inclusion at Bench

 Our Commitment to You

-We will continue to provide quarterly updates on our progress towards becoming an anti-racist and anti-discriminatory company.
+We will continue to provide quarterly updates on our progress towards creating systemic equity as a company.
 We owe that to you, the people who work here, and our community.
 Doing so holds us accountable, and ensures that we maintain momentum on this critical and ongoing journey.

 Thanks for being here with us.
 As always, please let us know if you have feedback, questions, or suggestions.